jameslieu/jameslieu.github.io/_posts/2019-02-04-being-the-glue.md

 > "Yeah but what was your technical contribution"

 I guess the promotion would mean that, had she been considered, her role would change from **Engineer** to **Senior Engineer**.
-And I guess particular role would not be a good fit for her given that her contributions related to her actual role were maybe less than ideal.
+And I guess that particular role would not be a good fit for her, given that her contributions related to her actual role were maybe less than ideal.

-We really should be asking **"would her current skillset fit a Senior Engineer role"**?
-Perhaps the reason she's made it this far was because she's brought value to the company in other ways.
-Assuming she didn't do of these other tasks, would she have even made this this far?
+We really should be asking **"would her current skillset fit a Senior Engineer role"?** Perhaps the reason she's made it this far, was because she's brought value to the company in other ways.
+Assuming she didn't do any of these other tasks, would she have even made this this far?

 It could well be that (at that particular company) an *Engineer's salary* is **equal or potentially higher** than a *Product Manager's salary*, if this is true then arguably she was being paid *more* or at a *premium* to do tasks that a *Product Manager* would typically be doing perhaps?
 (All Speculation at this point, I don't actually know if this were the case).

 ### My Opinion
 A little controversal to say but I believe you should just do the work you were hired to do within the hours you're obligated to do it in.